KazHkm/FlangeCalc/README.md

 2. Enter the required bolt and gasket information.
 3. Select the required units.
 4. Calculate the required bolt torque.
-5. For hydraulic torque wrench applications, select the required wrench and hex size.
+5. For hydraulic torque wrench applications, select the brand, drive type, model and size.
 6. View the corresponding hydraulic pressure.
 7. Use the graphs to visualize the torque and pressure relationship.